Islamic Marriage and Divorce

 Divorce Papers > Marriage and Divorce > Islamic Marriage and Divorce

-In Pre Islamic Arabia, Nikah (i.e. marriage) meant that women should be totally dependent on their husbands and they had no right of inheritance.
-Prophet Mohammad declared the Islamic marriage is a civil contract.
+In Pre Islamic Arabia, Nikah (i.e. marriage) meant that women should be totally dependent on their husbands, and they had no right of inheritance.
+Prophet Mohammad declared that Islamic marriage is a civil contract.
 It has the following features.

 • A woman would not lose her individuality in the marriage